Have a question? Call us 01512280060

 Wooden Venetian blinds style made of varying slat are a delight and favourite of many.
 Mini and micro blinds may also come in wood.
 Wood is durable if you take good care of it.
 But you cannot use wood in high moisture areas as it tends to warp and get damaged.

 For the same look of natural wood but at a lower price, faux wood is the best alternative.
 In addition to complimenting many modern interior design themes, the synthetic wood material is moisture resistant.
-You can use it in the kitchen and bathroom.
+You can use faux wooden Venetian blinds in the kitchen and bathroom.
 It comes in many beautiful colours and also wood finishes.
 Faux wood Venetian blinds have remained at the height of popularity for many years now, and don’t show signs of going out of style any time soon!

 Vinyl blinds are resistant to moisture and UV light while also being a low-cost material for making blinds.
 You can spot vinyl blinds in offices and government buildings.
 Come in various colours and shapes, which makes the material suitable for many styles of blinds.
 It is easy to take care of vinyl blinds, and they last for a long time.